 - SENIOR STEWARD.
 The Senior Steward shall attend if possible every ringing practice and business meeting, where he/she shall assist the Master.
 He/she shall assist the Librarian in placing the Society's property for the use of members as required and in returning it for safe keeping after use.
 He/she shall attend on the Master at the Anniversary Dinner.

 - JUNIOR STEWARD.
 The Junior Steward shall attend if possible every ringing practice and business meeting, where he/she shall assist the Master.
 He/she shall make a record of the names of members present at ringing practices and business meetings, collect steepleage due, and pass both to the Treasurer.
 He/she shall attend on the Master at the Anniversary Dinner.

 - LIBRARIAN.
 The Librarian shall attend if possible every business meeting.
 He/she shall supervise the safe keeping and preservation of the Society's property and maintain an inventory thereof.
 He/she shall record the issue and return of any books and other items borrowed from the Society's library.

 - TRUSTEES.
 The property of the Society shall be vested in the Trustees.
-Either of the Trustees together with the Treasurer, or both Trustees, shall sign cheques when these are required to make payments authorised by the Society from its funds.
+Either of the Trustees together with the Treasurer, or both Trustees, shall authorise the making of payments agreed by the society from its funds.